 – Transparent decision making.

-> Look out for over-communication.
-Not every decision and every online meeting requires everybody to participate.
-Consider involving the representatives of teams only.
-They can relay the information on to their remote development teams.
+But watch out for over-communication!
+Not every decision and every online meeting requires participation from every team member.
+Consider appointing and involving the team representatives only.
+Choosing the right team lead often makes information sharing more effective.
+They can relay the information or decisions to their remote development teams.

 – Inclusive atmosphere among team members.